Kendellb/CodEd/dev-docs/Instructions.md

 - First cd into the tests folder and execute `npm install` and `npm fund`
 - Next cd into the CodEd folder by first going back to the root.
 - Start server using `NODE_ENV=test npm start`
--Next open a new terminal (in Vscode hit terminal in the top left next to help).
+- Next open a new terminal (in Vscode hit terminal in the top left next to help).

--Then cd into the root of the project
+- Then cd into the root of the project

--Next cd into the `Websocket` folder
+- Next cd into the `Websocket` folder

--Execute `npm install` to install all required packages
+- Execute `npm install` to install all required packages

--Execute `npm start` to start the web server
+- Execute `npm start` to start the web server

 - Then open a new terminal (in Vscode hit terminal in the top left next to help)
 - Next cd into the root of the project